kyracho/PitchPerfect/README.md

 "Play" begins the note.
 The arrows increment the note (and begin the note, if it's not already playing).
 "Stop" ends the note.

-The available notes represent the middle octave of the piano:
+The notes represent the middle octave of the piano:

 - 261.63: C
 - 277.18: C#